TriggeredGamerX/AkaServices/README.md

 ## Issues

-If you encounter any issues or have suggestions, please open an issue on our [GitHub repository](insert_github_link_here) to help us improve the bot.
+If you encounter any issues or have suggestions, please open an issue on our [AkaServices](https://github.com/TriggeredGamerX/AkaServices/issues)) to help us improve the bot.

 ---